rssr25/voice-recognition-speak-sing/README.md

 ## Dataset

 **Speaking Data:**
 At the time of this writing, the dataset for [Voxceleb V2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html)  has been revoked from the official website.
 Due to lack of time, I have used previously (thankfully, since it is not available officially now) downloaded [VoxCeleb V1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) dataset.
-VoxCeleb V1 dataset is used for the speaking audio for the
+VoxCeleb V1 dataset is used for the speaking audio for the... (to be finished)

+VoxCeleb V2 is also available now.
+I am using it as directed in the research paper.
+There are a total of 1092009 .wav files now for VoxCelebV2.

 **Singing Data**: The singing data that has been used is [JukeBox V1](https://iprobe.cse.msu.edu/dataset_detail.php?id=8&?title=JukeBox:_A_Speaker_Recognition_Dataset_with_Multi-lingual_Singing_Voice_Audio).
 The access to this data is not instant and required filling up a form.
 The version 2 of the dataset [JukeBox V2](https://iprobe.cse.msu.edu/dataset_detail.php?id=9) contains both speaking and singing audio files.